matthew-brett/greater-data-science/greater_data.md

 the F/OSS movement has produced a large range of high quality software, of which Linux, Python and the R statistics language are three prominent examples.
-F/OSS software can be produced by relatively small teams of distributed programmers, working without pay; their work is public rather than private; transparent rather than opaque, ours rather than yours.
+F/OSS software can be produced by relatively small teams of distributed programmers, working without pay; their work is transparent rather than opaque, public rather than private.

 #### Open source and the scientific method

-As it became clear that software *could* be written that way, it also became clear that the principles of F/OSS were a better match to the scientific method because it is transparent, easily shared, and can be checked for error.
+As it became clear that software *could* be written effectively using F/OSS, it also became clear that the principles of F/OSS matched those of the scientific method.
+F/OSS, like science, embraces transparency as a means to sharing information and correcting error.

 #### Agile development and code quality